Acanthodoris planca

 Acanthodoris planca (fluffy nudibranch) is a species of dorid nudibranch.
-It is a marine gastropod mollusc in the family Onchidorididae.
+It is a marine gastropod mollusc in the family Acanthodorididae.

 Distribution

 This species was described from Cove Rock, False Bay, South Africa.
 It is found off South Africa on both sides of the Cape Peninsula in shallow water.
 It is endemic to South Africa.
 Specimens from Table Bay, Western Cape Province and Tsitsikamma Coastal National Park, Eastern Cape Province have been sequenced for the 16S ribosomal RNA, Histone H3 and CO1 genes.

 Description

 The fluffy nudibranch is a small tan-coloured dorid with a nippled surface.
 The animal may reach 20 mm in total length.

 Ecology

 The egg ribbon of the fluffy nudibranch is an irregular wavy white collar.